-- What are the benefits of going to DC?
+- What are the benefits of going to Washington D.C.?

 - Students benefit from an internship experience in the following ways:

-- How will the program prepare my student?
+- How will the program prepare my adult child?

-- The Washington Program provides many resources that students can utilize in order to help find an internship in DC.
+- The Washington Program provides many resources that students can utilize in order to assist in finding an internship in DC.

 - How do I pay for the program?